Gore District Council Takes Step In The Right Direction

 “It will require all parties concerned to shift.
 And it’s incumbent on the entire Council, with our support, to deliver positive change for the future.

-“Today’s decision to work with us on, I hope, will go some way towards restoring the community’s confidence in the council to seriously commit to working differently.
+“Today’s decision to work with us, I hope, will go some way towards restoring the community’s confidence in the council to seriously commit to working differently.

-“In the short to medium term, we will offering Gore District Council regular and ongoing support,” Jo Miller said.
+“In the short to medium term, we will offer Gore District Council regular and ongoing support,” Jo Miller said.

-“The issues the council faces are unique and complex,” National Council member Campbell Barry said.
+“The issues the council face are unique and complex,” National Council member Campbell Barry said.

 “However, where issues have arisen before in local government, the ones that successfully navigated their way through have had, and followed through on, outside support and advice,” Campbell Barry said.